We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 She told the Herald Palladium in 2011 that several little things have made her feel uneasy while in the household.

 "There's always been these little rumors about the Morton House," Tackett said.
 "One of the volunteers saw a woman coming down the stairs once when nobody was there.
-We had a caretaker here for a number of years who had little things happen like things being moved in different places."
+We had a caretaker here for a number of years who had things being moved in different places."

 Ghost hunters have spent time inside, getting readings of an orb coming down the stairs of the Benton Harbor landmark.
 They’ve also collected photographs and electronic voice phenomena (EVP), per a 2014 Leader Publications story with long-time board member Debbi Hodgson Geib.